mindsandthings/Obsidian_Repo/1. Projects/Marbela mystery/Marbela outline.md

+# Act One

+Present the crime

+Introduce the sleuth

+Offer plausible suspects

+Introduce crime complications

+Introduce private life subplot

+# Act Two

+Initial investigations and interrogations reveal clues

+Disappearance of one suspect

+Raise the stakes

+Development of sub plot

+# Act Three

+Reveal hidden motives of stakeholders

+Unsatisfying solution reached

+Return to overlooked clue from act one

+Resolution of subplot

+Confrontation with perpetrator

+Resolution

 # Chapter 1
 At the opening of a mural at the Augusta Puzzle Museum, the mural and the wall that it's on are found missing.